 Store all chemical testing materials at room temperature.
 Dissolved oxygen and phosphate testing kits must be stored in the dark.
 Check expiration dates and avoid using expired materials (which could provide inaccurate results).

-You can find links to purchase stream monitoring test kits and equipment on the Izaak Walton League website at iwla.org/water/resources-for-monitors.
+You can find links to purchase stream monitoring test kits and equipment in the Izaak Walton League's resource library at www.iwla.org/resource/.

 Other Monitoring Opportunities

 Salt Watch